Suklingphaa: The Dundiya Revolt in Kamrup

 Badan Chandra Borphukan was unable suppress the rebellion, and therefore, Purnananda Burhagohain appointed Kalia Bhomora from Sandikai family (one of the prominent Ahom family), as the new Borphukan of Guwahati.
 Kalia Bhomora Borphukan was an energetic and resourceful man.
 The rebels were threatening the Ahom garrison in Guwahati and there was no hope of any reinforcements from Purnananda Burhagohain who himself, was engaged in the restoration of Ahom rule in Upper Assam.
 In this critical hour, Kalia Bhomora Borphukan undertook the task of restoring Ahom rule in Kamrup on his own shoulder.
 He gathered some mercenaries along with some local levies obtained from the Ahom's vassal rulers, the Rajah of Beltola and Dimarua.
 With this force, Kalia Bhomora Borphukan crossed the Brahmaputra river, attacked and defeated the rebel forces.
 Meanwhile, dissension broke out in the rebel camp.
 Many people of Kamrup were dissatisfied by the overbearing conduct and autocratic leadership of Har Datta Choudhary and his brother Bir Datta Choudhary.
 The brothers tried to escape, but eventually they were caught and put to a painful death.
-Some of the mercenaries, who had joined the rank of the rebels, tried to cross over to the southern bank of Brahmaputra under the leadership of two Jamadars Bajusing and Alosing.
+Some of the mercenaries, who had joined the rank of the rebels, tried to cross over to the southern bank of Brahmaputra under the leadership of two Jamidars Bajusing and Alosing.
 Kalia Bhomora Borphukan encountered them on the river bank at Kamakhya, in which the rebels were defeated resulting in the death of a large number of mercenaries.
 The Dundiya revolution in Kamrup came to an end.
 Having received this intelligence Kamaleswar Singha and the Prime Minister Purnananda Burhagohain was delighted and presented to Kalia Bhomora Borphukan a japi or ethnic Asian conical hat with a peak of gold.
 The King also conferred upon him the title of Pratap-ballabh, literally, 'one whose friend is valour'.